panStamp/respira_fiware/docs/en/HOWTO_BUILD_STATION.md

 - [tzapu's WiFiManager for ESP8266](https://github.com/tzapu/WiFiManager).
 - [Sparkfun's SI7021 library](https://github.com/sparkfun/SparkFun_Si701_Breakout_Arduino_Library).

-Simply select the board _ESP32 Dev board_ from Tools->Boards, connect the ESP32 board to your computer via USB, select the right serial port and upload the code to the board.
-The source code is ready with the right API Key to connect RESPIRA to the [Environmental Open Labs](OPEN_LABS.md).
-However, if you want to connect the station to a different FIWARE service, then change the API Key accordingly.
+The source code needs to be modified with the correct API Key to connect your RESPIRA station to the FIWARE IoT agent.
+It you are connecting the station to our online platform then jump to [this section](#connecting-to-respira-environmental-iot-platform)

 From [respira_fiware.ino](https://github.com/panStamp/respira_fiware/blob/master/arduino/respira_fiware/respira_fiware.ino):